 We start the tour in Glasgow, travelling by train to Aberdeen where we catch the ferry to Lerwick.

-The tour takes in the southern and northernmost parts of Shetland, including the islands Fair Isle, Mousa and Unst.
+The tour takes in the southern and northernmost parts of Shetland, including the islands Pap Stour, Mousa and Unst.
 Our base is Shetland’s capital and main town, Lerwick.
 Although there aren’t always paths, short grass underfoot makes for easy going.
 On a number of the days we’ll use boats, ferries and planes to access remoter islands.